-Ahead of their time, pink is one of the biggest fashion color trends 2022, take a leaf out of Lady Gaga's book and invest in one of the best pink dresses this season.
+Ahead of their time, pink is one of the biggest fashion color trends this season, so take a leaf out of Lady Gaga's book and invest in one of the best pink dresses this season.
 We can't promise you'll find one quite as dramatic, but this mood-boosting hue certainly offers a dose of dopamine dressing.

 3. Blake Lively—2018